-The QCA notes that although two sampled projects had on-costs above 20%, two other sampled projects had on-costs below 12%, with the average on-costs for sampled projects lying within the recommended range of 12-20%.
-The QCA has therefore not applied SKM's recommended savings to non-sampled projects.
+The QCA notes that although two sampled projects had on-costs above 20%, two other sampled projects had on-costs below 12%, with the average on-costs for sampled projects lying within the 12-20%.range.
+The QCA has therefore not applied SKM's proposed savings to non-sampled projects.